-- a duration of 60 minutes (or 75 minutes for candidates taking exams that are not in their native or local language).
+- a duration of 60 minutes (or 75 minutes for candidates taking exams, not in their native or local language).

-The following K-levels are addressed: K1, K2, K3, K4.
-The breakdown of the exam questions per K-level is done according to international guidelines and exam content reviews are periodically conducted to ensure consistency.
+The following K-levels are addressed: K1, K2, K3, and K4.
+The breakdown of the exam questions per K-level is done according to international guidelines, and exam content reviews are periodically conducted to ensure consistency.

 The Foundation exams cover 4 different K-levels (K1 to K4):

-K1 (Remember): The candidate should remember or recognize a term or a concept.
+K1 (Remember): The candidate should recognize a term or concept.